Sinners (2025 film): Theatrical

 Sinners was released in the United States and Canada on April 18, 2025.
 It was previously scheduled for release on March 7, 2025, but was delayed to April (swapping dates with Mickey 17) to allow for more time needed in post-production due to the scarcity of film stock labs for the project, which heavily used film cameras.
 In addition to a standard digital release, the film also received 10 IMAX 70 mm prints, and 5 standard 70 mm prints.

 In late May, the film was screened in Clarksdale, Mississippi, where it is set.
-Clarksdale does not have a working movie theater, but the civic auditorium hosted six showings, introduced by Coogler, Göransson, and other filmmakers.
+Clarksdale did not have a working movie theater, but the civic auditorium hosted six showings, introduced by Coogler, Göransson, and other filmmakers.
 The town also hosted panels and Q&As related to the film over the three-day weekend festival.
 AMC Theaters nationwide scheduled screenings of the film on Juneteenth at discounted prices.

 Home media

 Sinners was released on digital streaming on June 3, 2025, and on 4K Ultra HD Blu-ray, Blu-ray, and DVD on July 8, 2025.
 It premiered on HBO Max on July 4, 2025.
 Warner Bros. announced that Sinners would also be available to stream on HBO Max with interpretation in Black American Sign Language (BASL); the company stated that it was the first film to ever be offered by a streaming service with BASL.
+The film became available to stream on Amazon Prime Video starting December 26, 2025.